• Skip to primary navigation

 Punjabi Egg Curry (Anda Curry)

-Here are some more egg recipes that you may like – Kerala Egg Curry, Kolhapuri Egg Curry, Chettinad Egg Curry, Egg Butter Masala, and Mughlai Egg Korma.
+Here are some more egg curry recipes that you may like: Kerala Egg Curry, Kolhapuri Egg Curry, Chettinad Egg Curry, and Egg Butter Masala.

 Punjabi egg curry served in a bowl.

-Punjabi Egg Curry (Anda Curry) is a spicy, robust Indian curry where hard-boiled are simmered in an onion-tomato masala.
+Punjabi Egg Curry (Anda Curry) is a spicy, robust Indian curry made with hard-boiled eggs simmered in a spicy onion-tomato gravy.

-This gluten-free and dairy-free curry comes together in under 30 minutes using simple ingredients.
+This gluten-free and dairy-free curry comes together in under 30 minutes using basic ingredients.

-Each home has a different style of making egg curry and with a few variations, you get a, totally new taste.
-In today’s post, I am sharing my mom’s recipe which she has been making for years.
+Each home has a different style of making anda curry, and with a few variations, you get a new taste.
+In this post, I am sharing my mom’s recipe, which she has been making for years.

 Ingredients

-You will get all the ingredients to make this curry in the Asian aisle of a large supermarket or any Indian grocery store.
+You will get all the ingredients to make this spicy egg curry in the Asian aisle of a supermarket or any Indian grocery store.

-Whole Spices – You will need cumin seeds, cloves, and black cardamom.
+Whole Spices – You will need cumin seeds, cloves (laung), and black cardamom (badi elaichi).

-You can also add bay leaves and dry red chilies if you wish to.
+You can also add bay leaves (tejpatta) and dry red chilies if you wish to.

 You can also use tomato paste in place of tomato puree.